-Read the complete User License Agreements by clicking the 'License Agreement' links of Comodo Internet Security and PrivDog respectively before proceeding with the installation.
-To read the PrivDog privacy policy link, click the Privacy Policy link next to it.
+Read the complete User License Agreements by clicking the 'License Agreement' links of Comodo Internet Security before proceeding with the installation.

 After reading the agreement, click the 'Back' button to return to the installation configuration screen.

 Once back at the main installer screen, if you wish to configure advanced options, click 'Customize Installer'.
 Otherwise, click 'Agree and Install' to begin installation.